 Today, Site Summit remains a physical representation of military strategy during the Cold War.
 Active for twenty years, Site Summit is a reminder of the United States Army's mission to protect its military bases and population centers.

 The Christmas Star Story

-A unique and lasting feature of Site Summit is the Christmas Star that illuminates the side of Mount Gordon Lyon during the long winter nights.
+A unique and lasting feature of Site Summit is the Christmas star that illuminates the side of Mount Gordon Lyon during the long winter nights.
 It was a gift to Anchorage from the soldiers of Site Summit.
-The star was the idea of the first Battery Commander, Captain Douglas Evert.
+The star was the idea of the first battery commander, U.S. Army Capt.
+Douglas Evert.
 In 1958, a 15-foot star was constructed on the Site Summit gatehouse as a holiday symbol and reminder of the site's presence.
-However, the star was too small to be seen from Anchorage.
-So a 117-foot star was built on the mountainside in 1960.
+However, the star was too small to be seen from Anchorage, so a 117-foot star was built on the mountainside in 1960.
 Since then, the star has been occasionally re-built after being wiped out by avalanches.
 In 1989, it was reconstructed to its current size of 300 feet wide.
 Work crews perform maintenance year-round on the star's 350 bulbs.
-The star is lit every year as part of Anchorage's City-of-Lights celebration on Thanksgiving weekend.
+The star is lit every year as part of Anchorage's "City of Lights" celebration on Thanksgiving weekend.
 It remains lit until the last Iditarod musher crosses the finish line in Nome, sometime in March.
 Since the attacks of 9/11 in 2001, the star also is illuminated every year on September 11th.